Diamond Comic Distributors is shut down, but it was not their choice

 Diamond Comic Distributors had to close

 It’s important to note that Diamond did not have a choice.
 Maryland Governor Larry Hogan ordered all nonessential businesses to close yesterday by 5 PM.
 Diamond’s headquarters is located in Hunt Valley, Maryland.
 As important as comic books are to a lot of people, comics aren’t essential.
-Not in a life and death situation the Chinese coronavirus has put us in.
+Not in a life and death situation.

 Even if Governor Hogan hadn’t issued the closedown order on nonessential Maryland businesses, I’m pretty sure Diamond Comic Distributors would have been forced to take this step anyway.
 With so many states and municipalities under their own nonessential business closures or shelter-in-place orders, distribution across the national landscape was going to be all but impossible.
 Even though the COVID19 virus doesn’t care about lines on a map, this pandemic is being addressed in a piecemeal fashion.
 It doesn’t make a lot of sense to do things this way.
 From where I live in Maryland, I’m only a 15-minute drive from Pennsylvania or West Virginia.
 I’m 40 minutes from Virginia and an hour from Washington D.C.